MaryR222/mobiletest/README.md

 It has been made as a separate module thinking that it will be completely decoupled from any app

-A CustomCard component has been developed.
-The component allows configuration by XML parameters such as:
+A CustomCard component has been developed allows configuration by XML parameters such as:

 Set to CustomCard component in XML layout using diferents attributes:
 * "coinType": Select the type of modena that the amounts will have "EURO", "DOLAR" and "LIBRA by default the euro is selected"